-This course is designed to provide students with a basic understanding of banking, the financial system, the role of central banks, and monetary policy from a macroeconomic point of view.
+Provides students with a basic understanding of banking, the financial system, the role of central banks, and monetary policy from a macroeconomic point of view.
 Emphasis is placed on the application of macroeconomic principles to understand money, banking, and the financial system.
 PREREQUISITE: ECON 2010 or ECON 2020.
-OFFERED: Sem.
+OFFERD: Sem.
 II.